MichaelJosephKramer/dorothy/articles/2011-10-13-npm-installation-from-a-n00b-viewpoint.md

 Node.js is relatively new, and while the newness brings a lack of standardization among tools and packages, the community seems to have settled on NPM as the de facto standard package manager. ~

+After you install Node.js, you'll probably want to install npm as well.
+A few other package managers are out there,

-The intertubes already have several resources about the basic NPM functionality so I won't rehash them in detail, but it has the basic commands you'd expect from a package manager:
+The intertubes already have several resources about the basic npm functionality so I won't rehash them in detail, but it has the basic commands you'd expect from a package manager:

 - `npm install <package>`
 - `npm uninstall <package>`